Judge rejects Zooey Zephyr bid to return to Montana House - WTOP News

 HELENA, Mont.
-(AP) — Rep. Zooey Zephyr, the transgender Montana lawmaker silenced after telling Republicans they would have blood on their hands for opposing gender-affirming health care for kids, cannot return to the statehouse House floor and participate in debate, a judge ruled Tuesday.
+(AP) — Rep. Zooey Zephyr, the transgender state lawmaker silenced after telling Republicans they would have blood on their hands for opposing gender-affirming health care for kids, was barred from returning to the Montana House floor in a Tuesday court ruling that came just hours before the Legislature wrapped up its biennial session.

-District Court Judge Mike Menahan said it was outside his authority to overrule the Legislature and return Zephyr to the House floor, citing the importance of preserving the Constitution’s separation of powers between the legislative, executive and judicial branches.
+District Court Judge Mike Menahan said it was outside his authority to overrule lawmakers who voted last week to exclude Zephyr from the House floor and debates.
+He cited the importance of preserving the Constitution’s separation of powers between the legislative, executive and judicial branches.

 Zephyr told The Associated Press that Menahan’s decision was “entirely wrong.”